 But our need-blind admission process means that we don’t consider economic circumstances when reviewing applications.
 Access and affordability are extremely important to us, as are diversity and inclusion.
-Our admission process is highly individualized, and we spend lots of time evaluating if you’ll be a good fit for the culture and philosophy of our university.
-The result is an incredibly rich mix of students which is one of the best things about Cornell.
+Our admission process is highly individualized, and we spend lots of time evaluating whether you’ll be a good fit for the culture and philosophy of our university.
+The result is an incredibly rich mix of students, which is one of the best things about Cornell.

 Your Intellectual Potential

 Have you challenged yourself with the highest-level courses?
 How have you demonstrated your passion for learning?

 Honesty.
 Open-mindedness.
 Initiative.
 Empathy.
 Your values are important to Cornell.
 Do your application essays and recommendations reflect your strongest personal attributes?

 Extracurricular activities.
 Community involvement.
 Workplace experience.
 Leadership.
 What special talents or interests have you developed?